APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [Pandas](https://pandas.pydata.org/) - Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures similar to R data.frame objects, statistical functions, and much more.
 - [Arcpy](https://pro.arcgis.com/en/pro-app/latest/arcpy/get-started/what-is-arcpy-.htm) - ArcPy is a Python site package that provides a useful and productive way to perform geographic data analysis, data conversion, data management, and map automation with Python.
 - [ArcGIS Python API](https://developers.arcgis.com/python/api-reference/) - The ArcGIS API for Python is a powerful, modern and easy to use Pythonic library to perform GIS visualization and analysis, spatial data management and GIS system administration tasks that can run both interactively, and using scripts.
-This library enables easy use of pandas within the ArcGIS platform.
+This library enables easy use of Pandas within the ArcGIS platform.
-- [Geopandas](https://geopandas.org/) - GeoPandas is an open source project to make working with geospatial data in python easier.
-GeoPandas extends the datatypes used by pandas to allow spatial operations on geometric types.
+- [Geopandas](https://geopandas.org/) - GeoPandas is an open source project to make working with geospatial data in Python easier.
+GeoPandas extends the datatypes used by Pandas to allow spatial operations on geometric types.
-- [Partridge](https://partridge.readthedocs.io/en/stable/readme.html) - Partridge is a Python 3.6+ library for working with GTFS feeds using pandas DataFrames.
+- [Partridge](https://partridge.readthedocs.io/en/stable/readme.html) - Partridge is a Python 3.6+ library for working with GTFS feeds using Pandas DataFrames.
 - [Peartree](https://github.com/kuanb/peartree) - Peartree helps explore GTFS data and their network characteristics.
 - [Pandana](https://udst.github.io/pandana/) - Urban network analysis library intended to help planners compute quick accessibility metrics or shortest paths.
 Additional Information: License: AGPL-3.0 License: Provider: UrbanSim Inc. (UDST).
 - [UrbanSim](https://github.com/udst/urbansim) - UrbanSim is a platform for building statistical models of cities and regions.
 These models help forecast long-range patterns in real estate development, demographics, and related outcomes, under various policy scenarios.
 Information: License: BSD License: Provider: UrbanSim Inc. (UDST).